pyckup/pyckup/README.md

 ## About
 Python package used to make and recieve calls and have them conducted by AI.
 Can be used to build all kinds of realtime applications that work over the telephone network, including ones with complex conversational flows.
-Conversations can be defined by providing a YAML conversation configuration file (you can imagine the agent following a flowchart of conversation items that you can specify).
+Conversations can be defined by providing a YAML conversation configuration file (you can imagine the agent following a flowchart of conversation items that you specify).
 See annotated example in samples/sample_conversation_config.yaml.
 Calls are made via a SIP softphone using the PJSUA2 library.
 LLM and TTS/STT services accessed through OpenAI API.

 ## Setup